treimers/bunit/readme.md

 - details of the test cases and their execution
 - all variables with their name and value
 - a JSON file for each test case
-- the pre-requisite commands and their outputs (stdout and stder)
+- the pre-requisite commands and their outputs (stdout and stderr)
-- setup commands of the test cases and their outputs (stdout and stder) if available
+- setup commands of the test cases and their outputs (stdout and stderr) if available
-- the test commands of the test cases and their outputs (stdout and stder)
+- the test commands of the test cases and their outputs (stdout and stderr)
-- teardown commands of the test cases and their outputs (stdout and stder) if available
+- teardown commands of the test cases and their outputs (stdout and stderr) if available
 - a zip file named with the timestamp of the execution, containing all the files mentioned above

 All files are written to a folder called "reports/latest".